-- All 4-H and FFA members who do not qualify for novice or junior showmanship are eligible for senior showmanship. - An embroidered lawn chair will go to the 1st place winner. - 3.
-Senior placings 1st-5th will receive a rosette. - 4.
-Judges may specify amount of deduction for dirty hooves. - 5.
+- 1. All 4-H and FFA members who do not qualify for novice or junior showmanship are eligible for senior showmanship. - 2.
+Senior placings 1st-5th will receive a rosette. - 3.
+Judges may specify amount of deduction for dirty hooves. - 4.
 Disqualification: - a.
 Unkempt animals. - b.
-If help is needed to control the animal. - 6.
+If help is needed to control the animal. - 5.
 Class size should be limited to 10 to 20 animals per class.